The History of Nanbu Toji and 5 Representative Sake Breweries - Iwate's Sake-Making Masters

 Nanbu Toji Tradition Museum (Ishidoriya Town)

-Inside the museum, you'll find traditional tools used in sake brewing, the work clothes worn by the brewers, and exhibits that recreate the sake brewing process, a space where you can learn with all five senses how sake is made .
-The large exhibit that recreates the brewing process is particularly impressive, and is highly rated for giving you a real sense of the scale of sake brewing.
+The museum features traditional tools used in sake brewing, work clothes worn by master brewers, and exhibits recreating the sake brewing process, creatinga space where visitors can learn about the history of sake production through all their senses.
+The large exhibit recreating the brewing process is particularly impressive and is highly praised for giving visitors a real sense of the scale of sake brewing.

 Nanbu Toji Heritage Museum <Information>